Whth/fabricatio/packages/fabricatio-tagging/README.md

 # `fabricatio-tagging`

-An extension of fabricatio, provide capalability to tag on data.
+An extension of fabricatio, which provides capability to tag data.

 ---